All About Beer: History

 All About Beer was founded in Los Angeles in 1979 by printing executive Mike Bosak and six colleagues from the print and publishing world.
 The first issue appeared in March of that year.
 None of the original founders was a beer expert.

 In 1982, ownership of All About Beer passed to McMullen Publishing of Anaheim, CA, though Bosak and fellow founders Kenneth Yee and Terry Bratcher remained involved.
 By its third volume, the publication had adopted a conventional four-color magazine format.
 In 1988, Mike Bosak and his wife Bunny re-acquired the magazine.

 When Bosak retired in 1992, he sold All About Beer to Daniel Bradford, one of the founders and the first general director of the Great American Beer Festival in Denver, and an occasional contributor to the magazine.

 Bradford moved the magazine to Durham, NC.
-Julie Johnson served as editor from 2000 to 2011, with Bradford as publisher.
-John Holl was named editor of the magazine in 2013 and Jon Page was installed as managing editor.
-The magazine was sold to Rice in 2014 who gave himself the titles of president, publisher and CEO.
-Shortly thereafter he began to bounce employee paychecks and was delinquent on paying vendors, contributors, and consultants.
+Julie Johnson served as an editor from 2000 to 2011, with Bradford as publisher.

 In 1995, All About Beer magazine entered into an agreement with the Beverage Testing Institute (BTI, later Tastings.com) of Chicago to publish the results of the institute’s regular sampling of beers, grouped by style family.
 Each issue of All About Beer publishes a survey article on the most recent tasting results, a guide to what readers should expect from each style, and tasting notes on various beers.
 That relationship ended in 2015 when the magazine began doing in-house beer reviews, headed by beer editor Ken Weaver and blind tasting panels across the country.

+John Holl was named editor of the magazine in 2013 and Jon Page was installed as managing editor.
+The magazine was sold to Rice in 2014 who gave himself the titles of president, publisher and CEO.
+Shortly thereafter, he began to bounce employee paychecks and was delinquent on paying vendors, contributors, and consultants.

 Both Holl and Page left the magazine in 2017.
 Daniel Hartis was installed as editor and worked in the position until October 2018, when Rice laid off any remaining staff.
 A bankruptcy filing showed that Rice had put the once profitable company into $4.5 million of debt.

-In 2017 All About Beer LLC acquired competing beer publication Draft magazine and quickly discontinued its print form.
+In 2017, All About Beer LLC acquired competing beer publication Draft magazine and quickly discontinued its print form.
 The bankruptcy filings show that Christopher Byron Rice still owed the previous owners of Draft a substantial amount of money from the purchase.

 In 2022, it was announced that John Holl and Andy Crouch have acquired the All About Beer brand, digital assets, and editorial archive.